Everything you never wanted to know about file locking

 POSIX standardized the fcntl(F_SETLK) style of locks, so you should theoretically find them on just about any Unix system.
 The Linux man page claims that they've been around since 4.3BSD and SVr4.

 fcntl() locks are much more powerful than flock() locks.
 Like flock(), there are both shared and exclusive locks.
-However, unlike flock(), each lock has an associated byte range associated with it: different byte ranges are completely independent.
+However, unlike flock(), each lock has a byte range associated with it: different byte ranges are completely independent.
 One process can have an exclusive lock on byte 7, and another process can have an exclusive lock on byte 8, and several processes can have a shared lock on byte 9, and that's all okay.

 Note that calling them "byte ranges" is a bit meaningless; they're really just numbers.
 You can lock bytes past the end of the file, for example.
 You could lock bytes 9-12 and that might mean "records 9-12" if you want, even if records have variable length.
 The meaning of a fcntl() byte range is up to whoever defines the file format you're locking.